 Isabel Sterling is an LGBTQ educator and advocate by day and a YA author by night.
 When she’s not writing about magic and murder, Isabel can be found lost in a good book, marathoning her favorite shows, or relaxing by the lake.
 She lives in central NY with her wife and their brood of furry children: cats Oliver and December and a beagle-mix named Lily.

-Her debut YA novel, These Witches Don't Burn, will publish in May 28, 2019 from Razorbill.
+Her debut YA novel, These Witches Don't Burn, released on May 28, 2019 from Razorbill.

 bio: The long version

 Isabel Sterling hails from two rural towns in Central New York.
 During summers, she lived near Lake Ontario where she spent most days floating in the bay, dreaming up stories she never quite had the courage to write down.
 During the academic year, she lived with her mother closer to Cayuga Lake.
 Despite these different locales, the view outside both her bedroom windows was a cornfield (no joke).
 Not being a terribly outdoorsy person, Isabel spent most of her childhood and teen years lost the world of books.

 After graduating high school, Isabel went off to college to study music.
 Four years later, her dream of writing music for Disney thoroughly dashed, Isabel went on to get a master's degree in Higher Education Administration.
 After six years working in student housing, Isabel is now the program coordinator for her local LGBTQ Center where she provides LGBTQ educational trainings to her rural community and serves as an advocate and support for LGBTQ children, teens, and adults.